 Sandstorm Resources Ltd. ("Sandstorm" or "the Company") was incorporated under the Business Corporations Act of British Columbia on March 23, 2007.
-The Company is a growth focused resource based company that seeks to acquire volume based production payment contracts ("VPPs") from companies that have advanced stage development projects or operating mines.
-In return for making a one-time upfront payment to acquire a VPP, Sandstorm receives the right to purchase, at a fixed price per unit, a percentage of a mine's production for the entire life of the mine.
+The Company is a growth focused resource based company that seeks to acquire volume based production payment agreements ("VPPs") from companies that have advanced stage development projects or operating mines.
+In return for making a one-time upfront payment to acquire a VPP, Sandstorm receives the right to purchase, at a fixed price per unit, a percentage of a mine's production for a stipulated term.
 Previously the Company focused on exploring mineral properties in Canada.